 - Seasonal price reductions.
 The home improvement and furnishing chain regularly announces special sales promotions on notable dates and events such as Black Friday, Cyber Monday and Back to School seasonal promotions.

 - Point of sale materials.
 IKEA is experienced in presenting the product in its best way or show the customer that the product is there via attractive posters, display stands etc.

 - Free gifts.
 The global furniture retailer offers free gifts occasionally to customers who have IKEA Family card.
 Free gifts can range between a free hot dog to £500 cash and a family holiday to Sweden.

-IKEA Group Report contains a full analysis of IKEA marketing communications mix and IKEA marketing strategy in general.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on IKEA.
+IKEA Group Report contains a full analysis of IKEA marketing communication mix and IKEA marketing strategy in general.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on IKEA.
 Moreover, the report contains analyses of IKEA leadership, organizational structure and organizational culture.
-The report also comprises discussions of IKEA business strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of IKEA business strategy, ecosystem and addresses issues of corporate social responsibility.